A brilliant reason for celebrating

 Now, of course, there are many Soroptimist International Clubs on every continent.

-So throughout 2021 we, Soroptimist International Great Britain & Ireland – Sigbi, our Federation – together with Soroptimists around the world, will be celebrating 100 years of Soroptimist action.
+So throughout 2021 we, Soroptimist International Great Britain & Ireland – Sigbi, our Federation – together with Soroptimists around the world, celebrated 100 years of Soroptimist action.

-We will be celebrating Soroptimists past and present.
-The 100 4 100 Campaign has identified over 100 successful women who deserve special mention.
-So, nationally, we will celebrate 12 Soroptimists a month for the twelve months of 2021.
+Throughout 2021, we celebrated Soroptimists past and present.
+The ‘100 4 100’ Campaign identified over 100 successful women who deserved special mention.

-A Memorial Statue linking our Bright Past and Brillian Future
+A Memorial Statue linking our Bright Past and Brilliant Future

 Our National Federation, Sigbi, commissioned a statue to commemorate 100 years of Soroptimism.
 It is now installed in the National Memorial Arboretum